marcgreen/semantic-joplin/similar-notes/README.md

 - add option to remove linked notes from results (since they are obv already known/accounted for by user)
 - setting to exclude specified notebooks from being included (borrow more code from Note Graph UI plugin)
 - save embeddings to disk, so they needn't be recalculated each time joplin starts
-  - at what point is this noticeable?
+  - at what point is this noticeable? answer: a few hundred notes, or less
 - change UI to look identical to default joplin note list
 - viz note similarities in 2d or 3d
 - optionally include note's tags in the embeddings (test how this changes results per note in practice)
 - - see gensim impl here: https://medium.com/wisio/a-gentle-introduction-to-doc2vec-db3e8c0cce5e
+- compare results of USE lite with mobileBERT
+- compare results of USE lite with topic extraction + keyword search
+- summarize each note via some other LM, and show summary blurb in results list, to help user know what's in each similar note

 ---